By Richard Mortier - 2019-10-18

 Congratulations!
 You've just built and run your very first unikernel!

-inside a unikernel can interact with its environment (read files, send packets,
+with the environment (read files, send packets, etc) without needing to care

-etc) without needing to care whether it's been built to target Unix, Xen, KVM, or
+whether it will eventually be built to target Unix, Xen, KVM, or something else

-value is created in the config.ml
+created in the config.ml

 file.